Apply now!

 Join our Philadelphia-area network!
 Eligible organizations are invited to apply now to participate in GSK Science in the Summer™.

-• High-quality STEM curriculum and materials for five program activities, including kits of materials, educator guides, student lab notebooks, and sticker sheets for youth in grades 2 - 6
+- High-quality STEM curriculum and materials for five program activities, including kits of materials, educator guides, lab notebooks, and sticker sheets for youth in grades 2 - 6

-• A field trip to The Franklin Institute, including free general admission for students and adult chaperones
+- A field trip to The Franklin Institute, including free general admission for program youth and adult chaperones

 The Franklin Institute is accepting applications from Philadelphia-area organizations that meet the below requirements:

-• are located in the city of Camden, NJ or following counties: Berks, Bucks, Chester, Delaware, Montgomery, or Philadelphia
+- are located in the city of Camden, NJ or the following PA counties: Berks, Bucks, Chester, Delaware, Montgomery, or Philadelphia

-• have educators on staff who are able/willing to be trained to deliver the five hours of curriculum
+- have educators who are able/willing to be trained to deliver the five-activity curriculum

-Examples of organizations that may apply include Community-Based Organizations (CBOs), Out-of-School-Time providers (OST), After School Providers (ASP) that have summer programming, low-cost or free summer camps, day cares/early childhood service providers, and public school summer programs.
+Examples of organizations that may apply include community-based organizations (CBOs), out-of-school-time providers (OSTs), after school providers (ASPs) that have summer programming, low-cost or free summer camps, day cares/early childhood service providers, and public-school summer programs.

-Step 2: Review the PDF version of the application for program details and to draft answers to the application questions.
+Step 2: Use the PDF version of the application for program details and to draft answers to the application questions.
+Please note, this is just a draft for your use.
+Official applications must be submitted via the link below.

 Step 3: Begin the application through the “Apply” button below.
 If you have a Google account, you will be able to save progress and return to the application at a later time.